newrelic/newrelic-fluentd-output/examples/readme.md

 Using [Fluentd](https://www.fluentd.org/) as an image makes it simple to deploy a quick input logging solution for functions such as [Syslogs](https://docs.fluentd.org/input/syslog), [HTTP](https://docs.fluentd.org/input/http), custom [UDP](https://docs.fluentd.org/input/udp) and [TCP](https://docs.fluentd.org/input/tcp) use cases, [SNMP](https://github.com/iij/fluent-plugin-snmp), along with many other functions.
 The [Fluentd](https://www.fluentd.org/) team has put together a great [set of documents](https://docs.fluentd.org/container-deployment) to help you get their basic configuration setup.
 After that, you will want to get your logs flowing into [New Relic Logs](https://docs.newrelic.com/docs/logs/new-relic-logs/get-started/introduction-new-relic-logs) to create alerts and monitor your systems.

-If you are able to use the Fluentd image directly, it is really simple build on that image and add the New Relic Fluetd Output Plugin.
+If you are able to use the Fluentd image directly, it is really simple build on that image and add the New Relic Fluentd Output Plugin.
 The below set of steps assumes you have some basic understanding of building a Docker image.

 ### Docker Image: Steps